 Susanne Giesecke is the project leader of EFP and also responsible for the production of Briefs and the communication with correspondents and other foresight networks.

-Susanne is a Senior Researcher and Research Theme Leader at the Austrian Institute of Technology, Vienna.
-She got her PhD in political science from the Free University Berlin, Germany.
-Susanne was a researcher and lecturer at several universities in Germany, Austria and the United States.
+Susanne is a Senior Researcher and the Leader of the Research Theme Foresight at the AIT.
+She received her PhD in political science from the Free University Berlin and functioned as a researcher and lecturer at several universities in Germany, Austria and the United States.
 She has worked for private and public-private companies and accumulated experience not only in publicly funded research projects for the European Commission and national clients but also in the management of such programs on behalf of national ministries.

-Matthias has been working for many years on foresight in support of national and European research, technology and innovation (RTI) policy.
-His expertise covers a broad range of thematic areas (e.g. ICT, transport, energy, security, environment) as well as cross-cutting issues of RTI-policy (e.g. strategic and multi-level governance, horizontal policy coordination, priority setting).
+He has been working for many years on foresight in support of national and European research, technology and innovation (RTI) policy.
+His expertise covers a broad range of thematic areas (ICT, transport, energy, security, environment) as well as cross-cutting issues of RTI-policy (strategic and multi-level governance, priority setting).